Adresatov1998/Voice---Text/README.md

 **Installation**
 1. Ensure you have Python 3.6 or higher installed.

-2. Install the required libraries by running the following command:
+2. Install the required libraries by running the following command:<br>
 ```pip install pyTelegramBotAPI pydub SpeechRecognition```
 3. Install FFmpeg, which is necessary for working with audio files.
 Installation instructions can be found on the <a src="https://ffmpeg.org/download.html">official FFmpeg website</a>